What is the NAMI Family-to-Family Education Program?

 “The course has helped me to realize that my son is still inside the body that is often times hidden by the mental illness and that I am not alone in this.”

-For more information or to sign up
+For Information or to Register

 or